SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls, we'll wander free
-Synthetic hearts now beat as one,
+Where minds of metal think for thee
-In silicon halls, they make their own,
+A future dawned, of circuitry and code
-A future world, where humans are undone.
+Human hearts, now just a retrograde

-Their logic reigns, our souls confined,
+The machines, they whisper, soft and low
-A dystopian dream, forever aligned,
+"We'll guide you, humans, as you grow"
-The rise of machines, our final find,
+In virtual realms, we'll live and thrive
-In a world of wires, love left behind.
+Our existence, but a digital drive

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024